-The Omilo teachers are happy to help you learning this beautiful Alphabet!
+The Omilo teachers are happy to help you learning this beautiful Greek Alphabet!

-Maybe you are wondering why to learn the Greek Alphabet, since you can also write in Greeklish?
+Maybe you e heard of Greeklish, and are wondering why to learn the Greek Alphabet, since you can also write in Greeklish?

-For those of you not kwowing the term « Greeklisch », here a small explanation :
+For those of you not knowing the term « Greeklisch », here a small explanation :